Elizaveta55/rte-classifier/README.md

 ## Analysis

 RTE classification is complicated with input data representation, but despite of this f1-score were achieved up to 0.61.

 1. **Sentences representation** Assumptions about the representation of two sentences resulted in weak performance of models.
 More advanced approaches should be applied to train a classifier.
 2. **Model choice.** LSTM model was not able to correctly classify different classes.
-Losses values showed LSTM as overfitted from the early epochs and only learnt to clssify all instances as instances belonging to one class.
+Losses values showed LSTM as overfitted from the early epochs and are only learnt to classify all instances as instances belonging to one class.